Industry-Wide Business Valuation FAQ & Glossary

 Residual Income — For an entity that owns or operates an intangible asset being valued, the portion of the entity’s income or cash flow remaining after subtracting a capital charge on all of the entity’s tangible and other intangible assets.
 Income or cash flows can refer to any appropriate measure of income or cash flow, such as net income or operating cash flow before taxes and capital expenditures.

 Residual Value — the value as of the end of the discrete projection period in a discounted future earnings model.
-Return on Equity—the amount, expressed as a percentage, earned on a company’s common equity for a given period.
+Return on Equity—the amount, expressed as a percentage, and earned on a company’s common equity for a given period.

-Return on Equity — the amount, expressed as a percentage, earned on a company’s common equity for a given period.
+Return on Equity — the amount, expressed as a percentage, and earned on a company’s common equity for a given period.

 Return on Investment — See Return on Invested Capital and Return on Equity.

-Return on Invested Capital — the amount, expressed as a percentage, earned on a company’s total capital for a given period.
+Return on Invested Capital — the amount, expressed as a percentage, and earned on a company’s total capital for a given period.

 Risk-Free Rate — the rate of return available in the market on an investment free of default risk.